kguralpdx/sql-challenge/README.md

 * [ERD](EmployeeSQL/ERD.jpeg) - this file is an image of the database diagram created using *GenMyModel*
 * **Jupyter Notebook** (EmployeeSQL/salaries.jpynb) - The Jupyter Notebook file that contains the scripts, histogram and bar chart for the **BONUS** section
 * **config.py** (EmployeeSQL/config.py) - This file will have to be created by the user and saved in the **EmployeeSQL** folder.
 This file contains the password used to connect to the database from within the Jupyter Notebook

+## Steps to Run the Scripts

+The database created for this challenge is called **EmployeeSQL**.
+To create the tables, run the *schemas.sql* file in the order laid out in the file starting with the **Create tables** section.
+The tables scripts should be run in the following order:
+1. departments
+2. titles
+3. salaries
+4. employees
+5. dept_emp
+6. dept_manager

+After that portion of the script has been run, load the tables by importing the CSV files in the following order:
+1. departments
+2. salaries
+3. titles
+4. employees
+5. dept_emp
+6. dept_manager

+Once all the data has been loaded into the SQL tables, the rest of the *schemas.sql* script can be run starting with the **Create FKs** section.
+Then follow that with running the **Create Indexes** section.
+That should get the tables ready for querying.

+The queries in the *queries.sql* file can be run in any order as they are not dependent on each other.
+They are, however, listed in the order of the questions asked in this challenge.

+## Bonus Section

 ## Notes